 recipe after the jump

 Creamy Cauliflower Soup with Greens & Avocado adapted from Martha Stewart Living

 I had a lot of greens in my refrigerator for another dish I’d planned to make, so I used some of each to lend complexity to the soup.
+Just take it easy on the more bitter greens — radish, carrot or dandelion — if you decide to use them.
 The avocado added silkiness, making it lush and satisfying.
 I’d love to try this with some pesto swirled in next time.

 1 tablespoon extra-virgin olive oil, plus more for drizzling